The Writer’s Journey

 For me as a writer—and particularly as a poet—the hero’s journey has been one of realizing the hidden potential of mythology.
 Campbell said that “mythology is poetry,” and that poets are among the prime movers of myth.
 He wrote that, “poets are simply those who have made a profession and a lifestyle of being in touch with their bliss.”
 This touches on another phrase coined by Campbell, “following one’s bliss” as a prime characteristic of the Hero’s Journey.
 It’s a byword that has been sadly oversimplified in mass culture to mean a kind of narcissistic pursuit of self-interest at the expense of others.
 Given his emphasis on the hero as one who returns from a journey of self-discovery to return a gift to the community, to serve society with his talents and awareness, this is a grave misinterpretation of the role of mythology in our lives.

-After many years of studying world mythology, I embarked upon my own Hero’s Journey in 2009 when my wife Anne and I travelled to England and Ireland.
+After many years of studying world mythology, I embarked upon my own Hero’s Journey in 2009 when Anne Champagne and I travelled to England and Ireland.
 It became both a cultural pilgrimage to explore my family history and a journey that followed the footsteps of mythology.
 As a side benefit, I also found myself serendipitously falling into a kind of writer’s pilgrimage, visiting sites of significance to great writers—George Bernard Shaw’s English estate in Wheathampstead, Tennyson’s relics in the museum of Carisbrooke Castle on the Isle of Wight, the grave of Yeats in Sligo county, Ireland.
 Although I hadn’t planned it that way, my English relatives, knowing I was a writer, were keen to point me toward such sites of literary pilgrimage.
 Amazing how things often fall into place when you’re following the spirit’s prompting, or what I like to call the Path of the Ancestors.

 Before we ever left Canada I spent months researching Irish mythology.
 I have as much Irish ancestry as English, so I’ve naturally always been drawn to that side of my family legacy.
 The Irish mythic cycle, its Gaelic title (Lebor Gabala Erenn) translated loosely as ‘The Book of Invasions,’ had fascinated me for years.
 This story of an invading nation—the legendary De Danaan, whose resemblance to Tolkien’s Elvish race is probably not accidental in his books—and the already established Fir Bolg, a kind of proto-prehistoric race—is emblematic of Irish history.
 An island nation, battered not only by the spume of Atlantic tides, but by successive waves of invading peoples—Norsemen, Normans, Anglos—to mention only the featured players.
 What was outstanding about ‘The Book of Invasions’ was its showpiece, the two Battles of Moytura, located in the Lough Arrow valley of County Sligo.
 Unusually for a battle tale, instead of simply streaming an occupation force over the Irish plains and valleys, the leaders of the De Danaan and the Fir Bolg agreed to first have a meeting of their two champions to see if they might resolve their differences peacefully.
 The two warriors, Bres the De Danaan and Sreng the Fir Bolg, became fast friends.
 But as is all too often the case, fear and politics undermined their attempt to avert a bloodbath, setting off not one but two fierce battles in Moytura.